Home

 Dance Sisters gained particular attention when it was released in May 2000 as an eBook in a format which was packaged to enhance the reading experience on a computer with sound and visuals.
 See link below.

-The State Library of NSW recently purchased the manuscripts and associated papers to both Dance Sisters and Moontan, to be held in the Mitchell Reference Library, together` with a set of 12 archive videos from the work at Playspace Studio.
+The State Library of NSW purchased the manuscripts and associated papers to both Dance Sisters and Moontan, to be held in the Mitchell Reference Library, together` with a set of 12 archive videos from the work at Playspace Studio.

 Believers in LovewpeB.jpg (4125 bytes)